jtljac/YetAnotherArduinoWiegandLibrary-32-bit/README.md

 ### 26 and 34 bits formats

-These are the most common formats, tipically used on RFID card readers.
+These are the most common formats, typically used on RFID card readers.

 - The first and the last bits of the message are used for parity checks.
 - The first half of the bits must have EVEN parity.
 - The second half of the bits must have ODD parity.

-### 4 and 8 bit format
+### 4 and 8 bit formats

 These formats are sometimes used on keypads.

 On the 4-bit format, the digit is encoded in 4 bits, no extra stuff is added.

 On the 8-bit format, the digit is encoded in the lower 4 bits, and the higher 4 bits if the "NOT" of the digit.

+### 32 bit format

+This format might be non-standard, 4 digits are encoded in 32 bits, no parity included.

 # This Library